Unified greedy approximability beyond submodular maximization: Introduction

 \paragraph{Our results.}

-Our goal is to unify and to generalize the above classes of functions on which the greedy algorithm has a bounded competitive ratio.
-To this end, we first observe that each of the classes $\srfuncs_{\gamma}$, $\augfuncs_{\alpha}$, and~$\rqfuncs_{q}$ uniquely captures greedily approximable objectives (cf.~Figure~\ref{fig:classes} and Propositions~\ref{prop:separating_alpha_aug_lite}, \ref{prop:separating_submod_ratio}, \ref{prop:separating_rank_quot}, and \ref{prop:separating_alpha_aug}).
+Our goal is to unify and to generalize the above classes of functions on which the greedy algorithm has a bounded approximation ratio.
+To this end, we first observe that each one of the classes $\srfuncs_{\gamma}$, $\augfuncs_{\alpha}$, and~$\rqfuncs_{q}$ uniquely captures greedily approximable objectives (cf.~Figure~\ref{fig:classes} and Propositions~\ref{prop:separating_alpha_aug_lite}, \ref{prop:separating_submod_ratio}, \ref{prop:separating_rank_quot}, and \ref{prop:separating_alpha_aug}).
 In particular, we construct a natural $\alpha$-augmentable variant of multi-commodity flow that does not have bounded (weak) submodularity ratio (for~$\alpha\in\mathbb{N}\setminus\{1\}$) and cannot be expressed as the maximization of a weighted rank function.
-This problem is the only natural $\alpha$-augmentable problem known so far, besides $\alpha$-dimensional matching, and may be interesting in its own right. \begin{prop} For every $\gamma,q\in(0,1)$ and $\alpha\geq1$, it holds that \end{prop}
+Besides the $\alpha$-dimensional matching problem, to our knowledge, the problem introduced in Section~\ref{sec:lower_bound_alph-aug=000026separation} is the only other natural $\alpha$-augmentable problem to date. \begin{prop} For every $\gamma,q\in(0,1)$ and $\alpha\geq1$, it holds that \end{prop}

 This motivates the following definition to consolidate all three classes.

 \begin{defn} The function $f\colon2^{\U}\rightarrow\R_{\geq0}$ is (weakly) $\gamma$-$\alpha$-\textit{augmentable} for $\gamma\in(0,1]$ and $\alpha\geq\gamma$ if, for all sets $X\subseteq\U$ ($X\in\{\greedyset_{0},...,\greedyset_{\lastk}\}$) and all $Y\subseteq\U$ with $Y\nsubseteq X$, there exists $y\in Y$ with